RiftValleySoftware/basalt/plugins/people/README.md

 ----------
 You can create new users, logins, or both, if you are logged in as a Manager (not a regular user) or the "God" login.
 You do this by calling the basic `"people/people"` or `"people/logins"` commands with a POST method.

 If you call the /people with a `"login_id="` value, containing a unique (on the server) login ID string, you will create a user/login pair.
-If you do not specify this, then you will create a simple, standalone user (with not associated login).
+If you do not specify this, then you will create a simple, standalone user (with no associated login).

     {POST} http[s]://example.com/entrypoint.php/json/people/people

-Will create a simple, standalone user with not associated login, and default values.
+Will create a simple, standalone user with no associated login, and default values.

     {POST} http[s]://example.com/entrypoint.php/json/people/people?login_id=SomeRandomLoginString